WingRa7/WingRa7/README.md

 ### Hi there!
 I'm Tom Raine <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-A new and enthusiastic full-stack developer based in Hong Kong, currently learning and building amazing things with the Full Stack Open course from the University of Helsinki.
+A new and enthusiastic full-stack developer based in Hong Kong, currently taking the Full Stack Open course from the University of Helsinki.

 🚀 I'm currently working on **[Unchaindoghk](https://unchaindoghk.com)**, a website dedicated to the welfare of chained dogs in Hong Kong.